tuddman/deepstream-client-clj/README.md

 WebRTC may not get implemented (unless there is pitchfork-fervor level demand to build a ClojureScript client.. :)

 Huge thanks to [@ztellman](https://github.com/ztellman) and others, for writing the great libraries that largely power this client.
+And of course to the good folks at [deepstream](https://deepstream.io), for making a great product.

 Pull Requests welcome